Sexuality in The Lord of the Rings: Same-sex relationships

+Intensely private male friendship

+The scholar of humanities Hannah Mendro notes of the friendship of Legolas and Gimli that "one of the last notes in the Red Book" describes it as "greater than any that has been between Elf and Dwarf.
+If this is true, then it is strange indeed: that a Dwarf should be willing to leave Middle-earth for any love, or that the Eldar should receive him, or that the Lords of the West should permit it.
+But it is said that Gimli went also out of desire to see again the beauty of Galadriel; and it may be that she, being mighty among the Eldar, obtained this grace for him.
+More cannot be said of this matter".
+Mendro comments that the friendship is "both strange and comforting, intensely intimate and oddly private, deeply committed and yet riddled with gaps.
+All of this makes them perfect candidates for a queer reading".
+Mendro observes that the friendship comes into being largely out of sight, as Legolas and Gimli often walk together in the forest of Lothlórien, to the surprise of the rest of the Company.
+The relationship is evidently close, and kept private.
+Mendro comments that the pair are in a way "the least significant members" of the Company, without the leadership role of Gandalf, the kingly destiny of Aragorn, or the Sauron-defeating roles of the Hobbits.
+They are, she writes, present at one event after another, but responding mainly to each other.
+This creates "both the queer potential and the queer deniability" of their relationship.

 Officer-batman relationship

 The clearest same-sex relationship in the novel, in the eyes of scholars, is that of the ringbearer Frodo Baggins and his servant, originally his gardener, Sam.
 Tolkien described their relationship as like that of an officer in the British Army and his military servant or batman.
 He had been impressed with the personal qualities of the batmen that he encountered on the Western Front in the First World War.
 The text depicts the relationship as one of mutual friendship and loyalty.
 As Frodo is progressively weakened by the burden of carrying the Ring, Sam becomes increasingly resourceful, and increasingly tender in his care and concern for Frodo.
 At one point, Sam takes Frodo's hand, though he is embarrassed to do this.